Justice League: Gods and Monsters

-Justice League: Gods and Monsters is a 2015 American animated superhero film and the 23rd film of the DC Universe Animated Original Movies.
+Justice League: Gods and Monsters is a 2015 American animated superhero film and the 24th film of the DC Universe Animated Original Movies.
 It features an alternate universe version of the DC Comics superhero team the Justice League.
 It was released as a download on July 21, 2015, and released on DVD and Blu-ray on July 28.

 Plot

-In an alternate universe, the Justice League—Batman (Dr. Kirk Langstrom), Wonder Woman (Bekka), and Superman (Hernan Guerra, son of General Zod)— is an autonomous brutal force that maintains order on Earth; thus public opinion is mixed with awe and hatred.
-Scientists Victor Fries, Ray Palmer, and Silas Stone (who was hired by Superman to work on a project for him), along with his young son Victor, are killed by methods similar to the Justice League.
+In an alternate universe, the Justice League—Batman (Kirk Langstrom), Wonder Woman (Bekka), and Superman (Hernan Guerra, son of General Zod)— is an autonomous brutal force that maintains order on Earth and has mixed public reception.
+Scientists Victor Fries, Ray Palmer, and Silas Stone, along with his young son Victor, are killed by methods similar to the Justice League.
 President Amanda Waller asks they cooperate with the government's investigation.
 Meanwhile, Superman invites Lois Lane to the Tower of the Justice, where he tells her of his goals to help humanity and reveals how little he knows about Krypton or his heritage.

-Batman discovers an email sent to Dr. Stone and several scientists, including Dr. Will Magnus, Kirk's best friend who helped with his transformation.
-He asks Magnus, and his wife Tina, about "Project Fair Play", which involved scientists under Lex Luthor's employ; Magnus offers to ask what the others know.
-Magnus gathers the remaining scientists (John Henry Irons, Thomas Morrow, Michael Holt, Pat Dugan, Emil Hamilton, Karen Beecher (whom Will Magnus argued with), Thaddeus Sivana, Kimiyo Hoshi, and Stephen Shin) for answers.
-However, they are attacked by three robotic assassins who travel via Boom tube.
+Batman discovers an email sent to Silas and several scientists, including Will Magnus, Kirk's best friend who helped with his transformation.
+He asks Magnus and his wife Tina about "Project Fair Play", which involved scientists under Lex Luthor's employ; Magnus offers to ask what the others know.
+Magnus gathers the remaining scientists (John Henry Irons, Thomas Morrow, Michael Holt, Pat Dugan, Emil Hamilton, Karen Beecher, Thaddeus Sivana, Kimiyo Hoshi, and Stephen Shin) for answers.
+However, they are attacked by three robot assassins who travel via Boom Tube.
 Despite their efforts, the assassins leave Magnus as the sole survivor of the attack.

-The League takes Magnus to the Tower to recover, while Superman flies to Luthor's satellite orbiting the moon.
+The League takes Magnus to the Tower to recover, while Superman flies to Luthor's satellite orbiting the Moon.
 Luthor reveals the Project is a way to destroy the League if necessary; he also reveals the truth about Zod to Superman.
-As Superman leaves, a robotic assassin who has Superman's powers booms in and destroys the satellite, seemingly killing Luthor.
+As Superman leaves, a robot assassin who has Superman's powers arrives and destroys the satellite, seemingly killing Luthor.
 Steve Trevor shows satellite footage of the explosion and Superman's presence to Waller.
-She retaliates with Project Fair Play, which consists of troops and vehicles armed with energy weapons powered by red solar radiation like Krypton's sun.
+She retaliates with Project Fair Play, which consists of troops and vehicles armed with energy weapons powered by red solar radiation that weaken Superman.